 Bathrooms tend to be warmer and wetter than other rooms in the house, but the right kind of insulation can help keep warm, moist air from traveling to other areas of the home.
 Additionally, if you live in a cold area, insulation can keep your bathroom warmer during cold months, protecting your pipes and keeping you more comfortable.

 Vapor-blocking insulation prevents humid air and moisture from entering walls and leaving condensation that fuels mold growth.
 Some of the biggest culprits of poor indoor air quality are mold and mildew, which can contribute to allergies, health problems, and home integrity issues.
-Installing the correct insulation on exterior and interior bathroom walls allows you to keep steamy air from traveling to other areas of your home.
+Installing the correct insulation on exterior and interior bathroom walls lets you keep steamy air from traveling to other areas of your home.

 Insulation dampens sound and prevents outside noise from coming in.
 While most insulation is installed on exterior walls, insulation added to interior walls surrounding bathrooms can help make the space quieter and give it a spa-like atmosphere.